 The Office of Grants Management (OGM) administers and manages all City of Atlanta’s Entitlement grant funded programs and provides compliance oversight citywide to ensure departments perform grant activities in accordance with appropriate public and private laws and regulations.
 Assist City departments with increasing Federal, State, and Private grant revenues and provide compliance oversight for all city grants.

 Within Grants Management, the Grants Services unit manages annual entitlement grants allocated to the City of Atlanta from the U.S. Department of Housing and Urban Development (HUD) under the City’s “Consolidated Plan.”
 See the Executive Summary of the 2015-2019 Consolidated Plan.

 Entitlement grants funded under the Consolidated Plan are the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), Home Investment Partnership Program (HOME) and Housing Opportunities for Persons with AIDS (HOPWA).
 Information on these and other HUD programs can be found at: http://portal.hud.gov/portal/page/portal/HUD/program_offices/comm_planning.

 Organizations located within the City of Atlanta seeking HUD funding from the State of Georgia or directly from HUD, may need a “Certification of Consistency with the Consolidated Plan.”
 Organizations providing Supportive Housing and seeking to open a new site or to revise an existing site or program may need a “Verification of Program Consistency with the Consolidated Plan.”
-To request either of these, contact Grants Management at (404) 330-6112.
+To request either of these, contact Grants Services at (404) 330-6112.
 Certification of Consistency with the Consolidated Plan

 HUD Programs from the American Recovery and Reinvestment Act of 2009